a063mg/Multiplication/README.md

 # Multiplication
-Repository for Big Homework.
-By Alekseev Artem 191-1.

-This is repository for Big HW ads Workshop.

 The main file is project.cpp.
 It includes 2 header file LargeInteger.h for LargeInteger class and Multiplicator.h for algorithm classes.

 Uvaliable methods at main: